chainguard-images/images/images/helm/README.md

 Our `latest` tags use the most recent build of the [Wolfi helm](https://github.com/wolfi-dev/os/blob/main/helm.yaml) package.
 The following tagged variants are available without authentication:

 - `latest`: This is a distroless image for running helm to install packages to a kubernetes cluster.
 It does not include `apk-tools` or `bash`, so no shell will be available.
-- `latest-dev`: This is a development / builder image that includes Composer, apk-tools, and busybox.
+- `latest-dev`: This is a development / builder image that includes `bash`, `apk-tools`, and `busybox`.
 This variant allows you to customize your final image with additional Wolfi packages.

 ### Helm Version
 This will automatically pull the image to your local system and execute the command `helm version`: